Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Rise of Genghis Khan

-Genghis Khan, whose Mongolian name was Temüjin, was born in 1162 during a period of fierce conflict between Mongol tribes.
+Genghis Khan, whose Mongolian name was Temüjin, was born in 1162 during a period of intense conflict between Mongol tribes.
 He came from a long line of warriors and was named after a Tatar chieftain his father had captured.
 When Genghis Khan was nine years old, his father was killed by a rival.
 Disowned by his tribe, Genghis Khan and his mother lived in poverty.

 Gradually, his half-brother rose to become the leader of the tribe, much to his displeasure.
 His feelings of discontent culminated in him personally shooting his half-brother to death.